SethSenpai/Tanuki/README.md

 + Interactive RGB underglow that shows what layer you're on.
 + Buttons to turn off or reconfigure your underglow.
 + The ability to modify and adapt the keyboard to your wildest dreams! (and perhaps learn new skills doing so!)

+#### How do I use the Tanuki?
+The Tanuki works by having a split spacebar design.
+Holding either side of the spacebar will shift the keyboard to a different layer giving you access to the characters on that layer.
+Please note that while playing video games you should switch to the game layer.
+Some games to not handle the spacebar hold interaction well and will eat your inputs. (not good when playing your high adrenaline games)
+Switching to the game layer will remove the hold function from the spacebar, fixing the problem.

 #### Where is %this_key% on the keyboard?
 The Tanuki has 3 layers, if the key you want is not on any of these layers you will have to dive into the firmware and put it somewhere you like!